lars-derichter/slideshows/README.md

 # slideshows

-Miscelanneous slideshows for presentations by @lars-derichter, built with reveal.js.
+Miscellanneous slideshows for presentations by @lars-derichter, built with reveal.js.

 All slideshows are built with [reveal.js](https://github.com/hakimel/reveal.js).
 Use <key>?</key> to see all possibilities and shortcuts. (<key>s</key> is speaker view)